veejar2020/jsonsearch/README.md

 ## Installation

+### Prerequisites

+- ruby
+- bundler

+### Steps

 - git clone
-- Move to the project folder and run `bundle`
+- Move to the project folder and run `bundle`.
+Note that bundler needs to be installed for this.
-- Export PATH to the bin directory.
+- Put the project bin path in the PATH variable.
 Eg.: `PATH=$PATH:/Users/rajeevthiruvengadam/projects/zensearch/bin`

 ## Usage